 Here’s what I learned

-I didn’t realise it at the time, but my hair was definitely making a statement about me.
-It said I was a bit rebellious, that my self-worth was not dependent on my attractiveness to men, and that I wanted to stand out a little.
+I didn’t realise it at the time, but my natural grey hair was definitely making a statement about me.
+It said I was a bit rebellious, that my self-worth was not dependent on my perceived attractiveness to men, and that I wanted to stand out a little.